 If you have a passport from a country from within the European Union (EU) or European Economic Area (EEA), then you do not need a visa to study in the UK.

 Undergraduate Erasmus students can apply for a room in university Halls of Residence.
 If you are studying for a full year, you can apply to any Hall on any campus.
 If you are staying for one semester only, then you can apply for a room in the Challinor Hall of Residence, where 17 rooms are reserved for Erasmus students each semester.
 Please see the accommodation website for further information.

 - How do I pay for my campus accommodation?

 Students are required to pay a £200 booking fee to secure their room prior to arrival.
-Accommodation fees are then payable in up to 3 termly instalments.
-If you are staying for a full academic year, you can pay these fees by direct debit straight from your UK bank account.
-However if you are staying for one semester only, you will need to pay your fees on or before the due date by credit or debit card.
-All payments can be made online here.
+Accommodation fees are then payable in up to 3 termly instalments if you are studying for a full academic year and 2 instalments if you are studying for Semester 2 only.
+To pay your booking fee please either phone our finance office on 0044-1242-714222 or email the income team on firstname.lastname@example.org.

 - How long will my accommodation contract be?

 Students staying for the full academic year are required to sign a 40 week contract (September - June), even if you intend to vacate your room earlier than this date.
 Please note that teaching ends in April, with the exam period in May.

 Students staying for Semester 1 only are required to sign a contract from September - early January.